Search

 Deodorant stains on the underarm of a shirt

-Oftentimes the stains you see in the armpit of your shirts are thanks to the antiperspirant deodorant you’re using.
-The key ingredient in antiperspirants is aluminum, which is in there to help reduce the level of sweat and wetness in your armpits.
+Oftentimes, the stains you see in the armpit of your shirts are thanks to the antiperspirant deodorant you’re using.
+The key ingredient in antiperspirants is aluminum, which helps reduce the level of sweat and wetness in your armpits.
 That may mean you get to run around with dry armpits, even on a hot day, but that also means that you pay the price of a buildup and yellowing of the product on your clothes.

 You may not notice these stains at first, especially if you’ve been wearing new shirts lately, but over time, the stains will start to show, and your attempts to remove them will go unnoticed.